auanasgheps/snapraid-aio-script/README.md

 ## Safety thresholds
 If file update/delete thresholds are reached the sync will not be run and the script will stop.

 Pre-hashing is enabled by default to avoid silent read errors.
 It mitigates the lack of ECC memory.
 ## A nice email report
 This report produces emails that don't contain a list of changed files to improve clarity.

 You can re-enable full output in the email changing the option `VERBOSITY`, but either way the full report will always be available in `/tmp/snapRAID.out` and will be replaced after each run or deleted when the system is shut down.

-SMART drive report from SnapRAID is also included.
+SMART drive report from SnapRAID is also included by default.

-Example:

 ## Customization
 All the above options can be either turned on or off.

+You can also change more advanced options such as mail binary (by default uses mailx), Snapraid binary location, log file location.

 # Requirements
 - Markdown to have nice emails